MartinBurian/kosapy/README.md

         teacher("xlink:href") - the xlink (original field attribute value) teacher.firstName() - value from the fetched xlinked entry

+The field type is detected automatically and parsed:
+* date to datetinme.date
+* datetime to datetime.datetime
+* integer to int
+* boolean to bool

+You can still access the original value by using a kwarg raw=True:

+    exam.startDate() # datetime.datetime(2014, 1, 5, 10, O)
+    exam.startDate(raw=True) # '2014-01-05T10:00:00'

 If you don't understand something, see the examples.
 Fill in your username (example: buriama8) and password (HPH, the one for KOS) in example.py and get started!

 Performance